 I aspire to forge performances that exemplify a divine marriage between experimental form and socially conscious content.
 I cannot bask in a privilege I'm not afforded to make experimental theater about nothing because the urgency confronting my brown body and my immigrant community is far from abstract. -JTT

-As writer, poet, journalist, renegade scholar, educator, visual and performance artist, José Torres-Tama explores the effects of mass media on race relations, the underbelly of the “North American Dream” mythology, and the anti-immigrant hysteria currently gripping the United States of Amnesia, which seduces you to embrace forgetting.
+José Torres-Tama is a published poet and playwright, journalist and photographer, renegade scholar and arts educator, visual and performance artist, cultural activist and Artistic Director of ArteFuturo Productions in New Orleans.
+He explores the effects of mass media on race relations, the underbelly of the “North American Dream” mythology, and the anti-immigrant hysteria currently gripping the United States of Amnesia, which seduces you to embrace forgetting.

 He is a 2015 MAP Fund award recipient for his radical dinner theater on wheels titled the Taco Truck Theater / Teatro Sin Fronteras, an ArteFuturo Ensemble project that crosses economical, geographical, and racial borders.
 Also, he has received a Regional Artist Project award from the NEA for his genre-bending performances and a Louisiana Theater Fellowship.
 The National Association of Latino Arts & Culture (NALAC) in San Antonio awarded him a 2016 Fund for the Arts Grant for his Taco Truck Theater show debut in New Orleans, and he received a 2016 New England Foundation for the Arts (NEFA) Capacity Grant to re-purpose a used vehicle into a mobile theater.